giantswarm/aws-pod-identity-webhook-app/README.md

 [![CircleCI](https://circleci.com/gh/giantswarm/aws-pod-identity-webhook.svg?style=shield)](https://circleci.com/gh/giantswarm/aws-pod-identity-webhook)

-# aws-pod-identity-webhook chart
+# aws-pod-identity-webhook chart and custom extension

+This repository provides two components:

-Helm Chart for AWS Pod Identity Webhook in Workload Clusters.
+1. Helm Chart for AWS Pod Identity Webhook in Workload Clusters.

 * Installs the the [amazon-eks-pod-identity-webhook](https://github.com/aws/amazon-eks-pod-identity-webhook).

 This webhook is for mutating pods that will require AWS IAM access.

+2. Custom golang binary that runs as a cronjob

+This is used to restart pods that weren't catched by the webhook (because they started before the webhook).

 # Deployment